Mad Love (JoJo album): Background and development

-Senior Vice President of A&R at Atlantic Records at the time, Aaron Bay-Schuck orchestrated the deal and was instrumental to JoJo's signing with the record label.
-JoJo then began working on her third studio album for the label, However, on November 9, 2014 it was announced that Schuck would be leaving his position at Atlantic and was appointed the new President of A&R for Interscope Geffen A&M Records thus leaving JoJo without an A&R at the label.

-In an interview with idolator, JoJo spoke about how the change affected the albums development stating "The A&R that signed me, Aaron Bay-Schuck, left and went to Interscope...
+Senior Vice President of A&R at Atlantic Records at the time, Aaron Bay-Schuck orchestrated the deal and was instrumental to JoJo's signing with Atlantic Records in January 2014.
+JoJo then began working on her third studio album for the label.
+However, on November 9, 2014, it was announced that Schuck would be leaving his position at Atlantic and was appointed the new President of A&R for Interscope Geffen A&M Records, thus leaving JoJo without an A&R at the label.
+In an interview with Idolator, JoJo spoke about how the change affected the album's development, stating: "The A&R that signed me, Aaron Bay-Schuck, left and went to Interscope...
 He called me and was like, 'I have this thing.
 I don't wanna leave you.
 I don't wanna lose you.
 But I need to go.'
-I said, 'I completely understand,' but then I was left at Atlantic again and just kind of didn't know what to do.
-So I was given a lot of songs, I was recording a lot of things that didn't feel completely 100% authentic to me.
-But then after losing my father and going on tour and going through that experience, I got back in the studio at the beginning of this year and was like, 'I'm a soul singer.
-If I'm not coming from my heart, what am I doing?'
-I was just going through the motions a little bit because I wanted my shit to come out so bad.
-I was trying to make other people happy".
+I said, 'I completely understand,' but then I was left at Atlantic again and just kind of didn't know what to do."

+On August 21, 2015, JoJo released the extended play III (pronounced "tringle").
+Following its release, JoJo embarked on her second worldwide headlining I Am JoJo Tour.
+Initially, the tour and III's release was a reintroduction for JoJo into the industry with a major-label backing.
+During this time, a large portion of the album had already been recorded and all three tracks from III were originally set to appear on JoJo's third album.
+However, these tracks were ultimately not included on Mad Love, with JoJo explaining "I was given a lot of songs, I was recording a lot of things that didn't feel completely 100% authentic to me."

-Following the tour's conclusion in December 2015, Levesque took a 6-day rest from work during the first week of January, where JoJo booked a hotel and spent time with herself and re-evaluated her life.
-As a result, JoJo was unhappy with the approach the album was taking and decided to "take control" and begun re-recording and re-writing the entire album to fit her new feelings and emotions.
-This resulted in the Tringle becoming its own stand-alone project with majority of the albums re-recordings taking place over a six-month period at the top of 2016, with only a few tracks from earlier Tringle recording sessions making it onto the final album, "I Am." and "Good Thing.".
+In November 2015, during the I Am JoJo Tour, Levesque's father Joel died due to struggles with addiction.
+JoJo had also broken up with her boyfriend of two years.
+Following the tour's conclusion in December 2015, Levesque took a six-day rest from work during the first week of January 2016, where she booked a hotel and spent time with herself and re-evaluated her life.
+As a result, JoJo decided she was unhappy with the approach the album was taking.
+This resulted in III becoming its own standalone project, and JoJo began working on new material in early 2016, with only a few tracks from earlier recording sessions ("I Am" and "Good Thing") making it onto the Mad Love album.
 From September 9 to 15, 2016, JoJo uploaded short videos of her singing each song from the album on her Instagram account, revealing the track listing of the album.
-A vinyl LP edition of the album was made available through JoJo's official web-store on February 3, 2017.